What is Market Structure?

 How to Identify Market Structure in an Industry?

-The structure of the market can be identified by analyzing the key characteristics of the firm’s operation.
+Analysts identify the market structure by analyzing the key characteristics of the firm’s operation.
 Below are the steps to find the structure of the market in an industry.

 Step 1: Count the number of buyers and sellers in the market